 Cytosplore is an interactive visual analysis system for understanding how the immune system works.
 The goal of the analysis framework is to provide a clear picture of the immune systems cellular composition and the cells’ corresponding properties and functionality.
 Cytosplore is targeted at the analysis of mass cytometry (CyTOF) data.
 Mass cytometry is a novel technique to determine the properties of single-cells with unprecedented detail.
 This amount of detail allows for much finer differentiation but also comes at the cost of more complex analysis.
-Cytosplore incorporates state-of-the art clustering and dimensionality reduction techniques, such as Approximated-tSNE (up to 100x faster than standard t-SNE without loss in precision) and a custom implementation of the SPADE clustering algorithm.
+Cytosplore incorporates state-of-the art clustering and dimensionality reduction techniques.
+The inclusion of HSNE allows the exploration of millions of cells without the need for downsampling.
+Furthermore Cytosplpre provides Approximated-tSNE (up to 100x faster than standard t-SNE without loss in precision) and a custom implementation of the SPADE clustering algorithm.
 Cytosplore implements progressive visual analytics and visualization techniques to provide a highly engaging user experience through direct feedback and linked views.
 Try Cytosplore yourself and sign up for our mailing list for latest news.

 TU Delft / LUMC